Changissnz/the_ghost_city_academy__claudesonnet4_generated-/README.md

 They move on and continue the process because engagement with the actual significance of their work would require forms of responsibility and commitment that their institutional arrangements were specifically designed to prevent or discourage.

-Promiscuity is always somewhere near redeeming light—the possibility that exposure to multiple perspectives and methodologies might eventually produce genuine understanding that transcended the limitations of any single framework or institutional commitment.
+Promiscuity is always somewhere near redeeming light—the possibility that exposure to multiple perspectives and methodologies [is not the end of the absolute low.]

 But there are things that linger beyond such optimistic possibilities.
 Shades from different outlets do not naturally mix, creating intellectual and cultural conflicts that cannot be resolved through mere exposure or good intentions but require deeper transformations that most institutions and individuals were unwilling or unable to undertake.